oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/optimizer/optimizer.md

 * Active Oracle Cloud Account with available credits to use for Data Science service.

 At the time of writing, the following execution modes are available:
-  - **`player_list`**: gets the top players from a region and adds them automatically to our database.
-This includes players above master's elo in League of Legends (really good players), which is the kind of data we want if we're going to build a reliable ML model.
+  - **`player_list`**: retrieves the top players from a region and adds them automatically to our database.
+This includes players above master's elo in League of Legends (read: really good players), which is the kind of data we want if we're going to build a reliable ML model.
   - **`match_list`**: from all users already present in the database, extract their last 999 matches, or get as many as there are, with the IDs from each one of the games.
   - **`match_download_standard`**: for every ID in the **`__match__`** collection, get some information about them.
 This yields data useful to make a 1v1 predictor.
   - **`match_download_detail`**: for every ID in the **`__match__`** collection, get some global information.
 This yields data useful to make a 5v5 predictor.
 It inserts the new data into the **`__match_detail__`** collection.